UDOOboard/Key-Docs/docs/02_Hardware_References/01_Full_specs.md

 ## Board headers

-he UDOO KEY features four useful pinout header.
+The UDOO KEY features four useful pinout header.

 The pin header connector **P3** on the top of the board is compliant with the **UEXT** specification and is accessible from the ESP32.
 It exposes the I2C, UART, and SPI interfaces.